 Outreach is an essential component that strongly informs my approach to teaching and research and vice versa.

-In 2014, I began working with the local Audubon Chapter (Sassafras Audubon Society) to develop a conservation and outreach program 'Swifts in the City' — a collaborative project focused on improving the plight of the chimney swift (a "near-threatened" bird species).
+Since 2014, I have been working with the local Audubon Chapter (Sassafras Audubon Society) where I helped develop a conservation and outreach program 'Swifts in the City' — a collaborative project focused on improving the plight of the chimney swift (a "near-threatened" bird species).

-Chimney swifts are pretty amazing and entertaining critters whose populations appear to be declining quite drastically (i.e., IUCN “near threatened” in the US, COSEWIC “federally threatened” in Canada).
+Chimney swift ('the dolphins of the sky') populations appear to be declining quite drastically (i.e., IUCN “near threatened” in the US, COSEWIC “federally threatened” in Canada).
+While the causes of these declines are multifaceted, a major issue is the loss of breeding habitat (old hollow tree snags, and industrial and residential chimneys).

-Through collaborations involving numerous community partners (e.g., local and national Audubon Chapters, community artists, schools, WonderLab museum of science, health, and technology, and numerous funding agencies), we designed, built, and installed 8 "functional sculptures" and led numerous outreach projects to:
+Through collaborations involving numerous community partners (e.g., local and national Audubon Chapters, community artists, schools, WonderLab museum of science, health, and technology, and numerous funding agencies), we designed, built, and installed eight new breeding habitats "functional sculptures" that mimic freestanding chimneys.
+We also led numerous outreach projects to:

-(1) provide new breeding and roosting habitat for this endangered bird.
+(1) provide additional breeding and roosting habitat for this endangered bird.

 (2) increase awareness and appreciation of this amazing bird and their role in the global food web by combining art and science